handrespatrick/chartjs-with-google-appsscript/README.md

-# Arrow CAGR using Google Sheets
+# Arrow CAGR using Google Sheets and ChartJS